nate97/src/doc/building/prepare-client.md

                             The distribution token.
       --build-dir BUILD_DIR
                             The directory in which to store the build files.
-      --src-dir SRC_DIR     The directory of the Toontown Infinite source code.
+      --src-dir SRC_DIR     The directory of the Toontown source code.
       --server-ver SERVER_VER
                             The server version of this build.
 REVISION tokens will be replaced with the current Git revision string.
       --build-mfs           When present, multifiles will be built.
       --resources-dir RESOURCES_DIR
-                            The directory of the Toontown Infinite resources.
+                            The directory of the Toontown resources.
       --include INCLUDE, -i INCLUDE
                             Explicitly include this file in the build.
       --exclude EXCLUDE, -x EXCLUDE